Dashcon2Romania/dashcon2romania.github.io/artistalley.md

 Since we're working with a limited space, we have decided on 11 spots for artists for our first edition.
 Out of those 11, we have personally sent invitations to 6 artists that we know and love and the remaining 5 spots are up for grabs!

-**Applications are open from May 6th to May 26th (inclusive).
-After the deadline, we'll get in contact with the selected artists in the following week.**
+**Applications were open from May 6th to May 26th.
+Thank you to everyone who applied!.**

 ---
 For collaboration, we have two options: